flash-oss/lil-http-terminator/README.md

 The main benefit of `lil-http-terminator` is that:

 - it does not have any dependencies
+- it never throws any errors but resolves an object: `{success:Boolean, code:String, message:String, error?:Error}`.
+- it never hangs if server can't be closed because of bad browser behaviour.
+Returns `{success:false,code:"TIMED_OUT"}`.
 - it does not monkey-patch Node.js API
 - it immediately destroys all sockets without an attached HTTP request
 - it allows graceful timeout to sockets with ongoing HTTP requests